Table of Contents

 Native pollinators are silently important to keep our urban ecosystem alive.
 But still they are being constantly destroyed by our modern cities.
 You know what’s the good news ?
 Even in the dense concrete forest every garden, terrace, balcony or sidewalk strip has the potential to become a pollinator haven.

 By following the ultimate guide and countering all the challenges we can support native pollinators that are essential to biodiversity and food production.
-Cities are not compelled to be lifeless concrete jungle, with the right efforts they can bloom with biodiversity.
+Cities are not compelled to be a lifeless concrete jungle; with the right efforts, they can bloom with biodiversity.